 This continuous assessment process enables each unit to evaluate its current and future goals and needs and plan strategies to better serve its students and clients.
 Continuous improvement builds on existing efforts and brings about meaningful change to ensure that student and client needs are being met.

 Academic SchoolsMuch like administrative and educational support services unit plans, the four academic Schools develop annual assessment plans that are linked back to institutional strategic goals.
 This process ensures that planning and evaluation are occurring in an ongoing fashion and that the results are used to effect change.
 The mission of the College drives the strategic plan, which is supported by its academic schools and administrative and educational units.

 Comprehensive Program ReviewComplementing the centralized, continuous and institutional-wide unit-based assessment process are the periodic assessments of expected outcome of undergraduate programs.
 Each academic department must undergo a continuous cycle of comprehensive program reviews as mandated by the University System of Georgia Board of Regents.
 These seven-year comprehensive reviews assess the strengths and weaknesses of academic degree programs based on a comprehensive set of quality and productivity indicators.
 Program review has been a powerful tool in assessing expected outcomes and academic decision making.

 Additionally, a number of degree programs at the College are accredited by regional or national accrediting agencies.
 Each of these units is accountable to its accrediting board for an identified period.
 When that period elapses, those units must undergo performance reviews and evaluations to maintain accreditation.
 The College maintains a list of programs holding accredited status.

-Please refer questions regarding assessment reviews to either Dr. Phil Mason or Dr. Jim Lynch.
+Please refer questions regarding assessment reviews to Dr. Jim Lynch.